git112/AI-Powered-Career-Guidance-Platform/README.md

 - **Industry Insights**: Access real-time data on industry trends, salary ranges, and in-demand skills.
 - **Resume Builder**: Create an ATS-optimized resume with AI assistance and get feedback.
 - **Competency Testing**: Take assessments to showcase your skills and stand out to employers.
-- **Salary Negotiation**: Get personalized salary ranges and negotiation tips for your target roles.

 ## Tech Stack